funnelfiasco/resume/bcotton-resume.md

 ### Kusari
 *Open Source Community Lead (April 2024 – present)*

-* Establish and drive OKRs and build programs that will grow, engage, and delight the GUAC community and support the overall mission.
-* Develop and implement practical, repeatable programs and systems to nurture and grow a robust community.
+* Develop and implement practical, repeatable programs and systems to nurture and grow a robust community
-* Deliver written & spoken content and run interactive & engaging events.
+* Deliver written & spoken content and run interactive & engaging events
-* Establish and maintain the infrastructure and workflows for ongoing communication, participation, and collaboration within the community using social media, Slack, website, community calls, and other organic methods.
-* Actively participate as a Kusari representative in the Community Leadership Core and OpenSSF to grow skills, learn from and support others, and share learnings internally to build relationships and help everyone succeed.
+* Actively participate as a Kusari representative in OpenSSF projects
 * Set metrics, provide tracking updates, and report quarterly results in community health and success.
-Identify trends and patterns and seek to optimize/ improve the community.
+Identify trends and patterns and seek to optimize/improve the community

 ### Docker
 *Staff Product Marketing Manager, Open Source (June 2023 – February 2024)*

-* Develop messaging for producers and consumers of open source software.
+* Develop messaging for producers and consumers of open source software
-* Develop and improve internal processes for working in open source communities.
-* Work with partner companies and projects to develop blog posts and webinar content.
+* Work with partner companies and projects to develop blog posts and webinar content
-* Engage with industry foundations (Linux Foundation, Cloud Native Computing Foundation, OpenSSF).
+* Engage with industry foundations (Linux Foundation, Cloud Native Computing Foundation, OpenSSF)
-* Act as co-lead of the Docker-Sponsored Open Source program.
+* Act as co-lead of the Docker-Sponsored Open Source program

 ### Red Hat
 *Principal Program Manager (October 2021 – May 2023)*